dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Christian Seberino:**
-so so
+so
-what you're saying then is is libraries is what would be what would make somebody decide to use Scala versus going all the weight it has
+what you're saying then is libraries is what would be what would make somebody decide to use Scala versus going all the weight it has